 The conservatory at Forelles is a beautiful place to sit on a sunny day, with views out into the garden of the hotel.

 The menu has a small range of food, with just four starters and four main courses to choose from.
-But each of them sounded so good that it took a little while for Mark and me to decide what to order.
+But each of them sounded so good that it took a little while to decide what to order.